VynavinV/ReflexED/README.md

 - **Bugs**: Check logs in `logs/polylearn.log`

 ---

+<small>Built with help from GitHub Copilot and Claude Sonnet 4.5</small>

 **🎉 The backend is 100% production-ready!
 Start the server and test it out!**